vivin-neelankavil/Jio_IPTV/README.md

 <h2>How To Use</h2>
 I am just concentrating on configuring Android TV and Android set top box in this document to not confuse the users reading this <br>
-BTW you need atleast 2Mbps internet bandwidth alocatted just for Android TV for smooth and HD streaming experience.<br>
+BTW you need atleast 2Mbps internet bandwidth allocatted just for your Android TV for a smooth and HD streaming experience.<br>
 <br>
 Steps